HMZ-03/DASPy/README.md

 # Installation
 DASPy is currently running on Linux, Windows and Mac OS.
-DASPy runs on Python 3.8 and up.
+DASPy runs on Python 3.9 and up.
 We recommend you use the latest version of python 3 if possible.

+## Conda
 ```
 conda install -c hmz-03 daspy
 ```